 How does ranked choice voting work?

 Ranked choice voting is designed to be simple for voters: rank candidates in order of choice.
 Voters can rank as many or as few voters as they want to.
 The votes are counted to ensure that as many voters as possible help to elect a candidate they support.
 In a single-winner election like for mayor or governor, that means that ranked choice voting helps to elect a candidate with majority support.
 In a multi-winner election, it means that ranked choice voting helps a supermajority of voters elect a candidate they support, by allowing smaller groups of voters to each elect one of the winners.

 To see how ranked choice voting works in detail, visit the “How it Works” page of the resource center.

 Where is ranked choice voting used?

 Ranked choice voting has been adopted in U.S. cities in ten states.
-It is used by overseas and military voters to vote in places with runoff elections in five other states.
+It is used by overseas and military voters to vote in places with runoff elections in another five states.
 Over 50 U.S. colleges and universities use ranked choice voting to elect student government officers.
 Internationally, it is used by every voter in six countries and in local elections in many more.
 Ranked choice voting is recommended for private organizations by Roberts Rules of Order, and many private organizations use it, including the Academy Awards in both nominating and selecting the winner for its prestigious awards.

 Visit the “Where it’s Used” page of the Resource Center for a comprehensive list of jurisdictions that use ranked choice voting.